Cheerios (1 piece)

 Stay Hydrated

-Drink plenty of water throughout the day.
-Staying hydrated can help maintain stable blood sugar levels.
+Drink plenty of water with your meal, which can aid digestion and help regulate blood sugar levels.

-Engage in light physical activity, such as a walk, after eating Cheerios to help your body utilize the glucose more effectively.
+Engage in light physical activity, such as a walk, after eating to help your body use glucose more effectively.

 Mindful Eating